ProticM/vue-gridmultiselect/docs/guide/examples.md

 Further customization is possible with following slots:

 - __item__ - Custom template for the item
-- __selectedItem__ - Custom template for the selected item
+- __selected-item__ - Custom template for the selected item
-- __selectedItemDetails__ - Custom template for the selected item details section
+- __selected-item-details__ - Custom template for the selected item details section
-- __itemsFooter__ - The additional section below the items section
+- __items-footer__ - The additional section below the items section
-- __selectedItemsFooter__ - The additional section below the selected items section
+- __selected-items-footer__ - The additional section below the selected items section

 HTML